Deltares/Koswat/docs/reference/koswat_reinforced_profile.md

 - `input_data`: Similar to the base profile `input_data` but instead implements the `ReinforcementInputProfileProtocol`, a specialization of the (`KoswatInputProfileProtocol`) which depends on the type of [reinforcement](#possible-reinforcements) being applied.
 - `old_profile`: New property which contains the [koswat profile](koswat_dike.md#koswat-dike) from which the calculation was based on.
 - `polderside_width`: The distance between characteristic point 4 of the **original** profile (always 0 by definition) and characteristic point 8 of the reinforced profile.
+- `allow_waterside_reinforcement`: Determines whether the waterside of the dike may be used for this particlar reinforcement.
+For a given reinforcement this property may vary depending on the section settings.

 ## Possible reinforcements.